Today (February 11, 2015): Hotel review: Raffles Praslin, Seychelles.

 - Getting to the Praslin Island resort from the Seychelles International airport on Mahe Island is in fact a sightseeing trip and adventure on itself (although some may find the extra travel efforts to get to the resort annoying).
 You can travel to Praslin airport in true aviator style with a 15-minute turbo propeller plane ride or you can take a leisurely pace across the turquoise blue ocean in a catamaran ferry.
 I used the ferry and had a gap of 4 hours between my arrival at the international airport and my ferry departure, but the Raffles Praslin has a private lounge a short taxi drive away from the airport, where I could relax while waiting for the ferry.
 The resort itself is located on the east side of Praslin, a 15 minute drive from the jetty (20 euros by taxi or 45 euros by resort car) or a 45 minute drive from Praslin airport.

 - The massive resort is built on a hill with a beautiful view of the Indian Ocean.
 It has its own stretch of private beach and owns the biggest pool in the Indian Ocean.
-Everything is very clean and well taken care of, and the resort as a whole feels very luxurious.
+Everything is very clean and well taken care of, and the resort feels deeply luxurious.

 - The 86 contemporary villas and villa suites (1-2 bedroom) represent some of the largest accommodation in the archipelago, ranging from 125 to 275 square metres (1345 – 2960 square feet).
 Thoughtfully spread across gentle sloping hills, these suites combine privacy with breathtaking views of the Indian Ocean and the island’s lush and untamed greenery.
 Each villa features an outdoor pavilion with sundeck beds, dining table, an open air balcony and (small) private plunge pool, and an easel set up with sketching paper to draw out the inner artist with the beauty of the island serving as inspiration.